orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

     - it is possible to freely navigate through subsections within a given top-level section
     - however when attempting to navigate to the next top-level section, validation constraints apply

-*NOTE: Grids directly nested within top-level sections which have any subsections are ignored in this mode.
+Grids directly nested within top-level sections which have any subsections are ignored in this mode.
 The recommendation is to avoid this situation when using subsections navigation and not place grids directly at the same level of first-level subsections.
-This restriction is lifted in Orbeon Forms 2016.3.*
+This restriction is lifted in Orbeon Forms 2016.3.

-*NOTE: Top-level repeated sections are not supported.
+Top-level repeated sections are not supported.
 The recommendation is to avoid this situation when using subsections navigation and not use top-level repeated sections.
-This is improved in Orbeon Forms 2016.3 where top-level repeated sections disable subsection navigation for themselves.*
+This is improved in Orbeon Forms 2016.3 where top-level repeated sections disable subsection navigation for themselves.

 <!-- TODO: screenshot -->